nullist/Project-Tango-Charlie/README.txt

 		CRIME  				A player can choose to do crimes.

-		ILLEGAL ITEMS  			A player can choose to posses "illegal items".
+		ILLEGAL ITEMS  			A player can choose to possess "illegal items".

 		COURT  				A player can go to court.